Melody12020831/Notebook/docs/Computer_Science/CA/homework.md

 ### 2.17

 ???+ question
-    The following questions investigate the impact of small and simple caches using CACTI and assume a 65 nm (0.065 m) technology. ([CACTI is available in an online form at](http://quid.hpl.hp.com:9081/cacti/).)
+    The following questions investigate the impact of small and simple caches using CACTI and assume a 65 nm (0.065 ms) technology. ([CACTI is available in an online form at](http://quid.hpl.hp.com:9081/cacti/).)

     a.
 Compare the access times of 64 KB caches with 64-byte blocks and a single bank.
 What are the relative access times of two-way and four-way set associative caches compared to a direct mapped organization?